 Attached is the 2017 Municipal Service Review of Peninsula Health Care District and Sequoia Healthcare District.
 This is the second municipal service review for each District.
+This report was updated to incorporate comments from stakeholders and from members of the LAFCO Commission in the hearing held on May 17, 2017.
+The Executive Officer of San Mateo County LAFCO will refine and revise the Municipal Service Review Determinations and Sphere of Influence Update.

 The report makes Municipal Service Review Determinations, beginning on page 52, which are summarized as follows:

-- The population of San Mateo County is projected to grow by 26 percent in the 30-year period from 2010 to 2014, with the population of adults 65 years and older increasing from 12.6 percent of the population in 2010 to 18 percent of the population in 2030. - In 2007 San Mateo LAFCo amended the Sphere of Influence of both Districts from "Coterminous with District Boundaries" to "Transitional Sphere of Influence," recognizing the need for alternative organizational structures, boundaries, and funding mechanisms to include all of San Mateo County.
+- The population of San Mateo County is projected to grow by 26 percent in the 30-year period from 2010 to 2040, with the population of adults 65 years and older increasing from 12.6 percent of the population in 2010 to 18 percent of the population in 2030. - In 2007 San Mateo LAFCo amended the Sphere of Influence of both Districts from "Coterminous with District Boundaries" to "Transitional Sphere of Influence," recognizing the need for alternative organizational structures, boundaries, and funding mechanisms to include all of San Mateo County.
 The results of the 2017 Municipal Service Review underscore the ongoing need of San Mateo LAFCo to work with the Districts, the County, affected cities, and other stakeholders to identify reorganization alternatives or collaborative agreements between the Districts, the County, and other providers to ensure that the most underserved communities, which are excluded from health care district boundaries, have access to publicly-funded health services. - At the time of the 2007 Municipal Service Review, both Peninsula Health Care District and Sequoia Healthcare District had entered into agreements with non-profit hospital corporations to operate the hospitals formerly owned by the Districts.
 While neither District now operates a hospital, district residents continue to have access to general acute care hospitals operated by the non-profit hospital corporations.
 Both healthcare districts directly administer health programs and grant funds to nonprofit organizations to provide health programs.
 Peninsula Health Care District is also funding development of an assisted living and memory care facility, and is in the planning and environmental review stage for the proposed Peninsula Wellness Community, which will include senior housing, services to seniors, and other uses. - Peninsula Health Care District and Sequoia Healthcare District have financial resources to meet their financial commitments.
-In the 10 years since the previous Municipal Service Review in 2007, the financial position of Peninsula Health Care District has improved significantly.
+In the 10 years since the previous Municipal Service Review in

+2007, the financial position of Peninsula Health Care District has improved significantly.
 As a result, Peninsula Health Care District is financially sound and able to fund community grants and other costs of operations.
 Peninsula Health Care District has accumulated cash and net assets, and to the extent that accumulation of capital has limited funding available for services to the community, the District should reevaluate its business plan and reconsider the best use of accumulated capital for community benefit.
 Peninsula Health Care District also provided for the continuance of core health services to be provided by Peninsula Hospital in the Master Agreement with Mills-Peninsula Health Services, in which Mills-Peninsula Health Services may not terminate core clinical services except under certain circumstances detailed in the agreement.